 - Acoustic License: Averted in "Zanta Claws III".
 The Evil Director attempts to tell Zanta Claws to consider his debt repaid, but Zanta could not hear him over the noise of the helicopter.

 - Ascended Fanon: Played with.
 If the Saloonatics designs are canon, then it confirms the headcanons of Edd being chubby, Matt being the tallest, and Tom being short.
 However, Tord, who did get a canon design in the Saloonatics style, doesn't fit into any of these categories and is strictly average.

 - Author Appeal: There are at least six films dealing with zombie apocalypses (Apocali?).

 - Adorkable: Edd can be like this.

-- Author Avatar: All the main characters are named after, voiced by and vaguely based off the creator and his friends.
+- Author Avatar: All the main characters are named after, voiced by (with the exception of Edd as of later episodes, and Tord in "The End"), and vaguely based off the creator and his friends.

-- Bad Santa: Zanta Claws fits this trope to an A. Fortunately the Real Santa also exists.
-It turns out that Zanta was the old Santa, and that after he died, Real Santa took his place.
+- Bad Santa: Zanta Claws, a zombie Santa.
+Fortunately, the real Santa also exists.
+It turns out that Zanta was the old Santa, and that after he died, real Santa took his place.

 - Big Ol' Unibrow: Tom used to have one.

 - Bittersweet Ending: The ending of the Legacy era of Eddsworld concluded with..well "The End": The boys survive and Tom is able to take down Tord completely, but they've lost their home with the only convenient thing being they all move into Tom's newly made home.
 Tord also seems to reflect near the end that he's now not just lost his big robot to take over the world but lost the only people he truly considered friends.

 - The Blank: In Comic 82: Ignored.
 Lampshaded when Tom asks how Edd and Matt can breathe.